tjakubo/Decker/README.md

   * Arg ``cardAsset``: asset created using ``Decker.Asset`` to be used fo this card
   * Args ``rowNum``, ``colNum``: integers which row/column from the asset this card is
   * Arg ``commonParams`` (optional) table of object properties, see "Common Params Table" section
+    * Method-specific field ``sideways``: bool, if the card be oriented sideways, default false
   * Returns created ``DeckerCard`` object

 * ``Decker.Deck(table cards, table commonParams)``